slcx/dotfiles/readme.md

-# dotfiles!
+# dotfiles

-- use link.py to create symlinks (python3.6+ required)
+* to install, `./link.py`
+  * python 3.6 or higher required
-  - does not overwrite existing files, but it does overwrite links
+  * doesn't overwrite existing files, but it does overwrite links
-- `defaults.sh`: mac defaults
+* for macOS defaults, `./defaults.sh`